Experienced Lawyers Serving Victims of Food Related Illnesses in Atlanta, Alpharetta, Cumming and all Georgia

 Most of these illnesses will go away within a few days without treatment, but some bacterial infections can be treated through antibiotics.
 There are also medications to kill parasites.
 There are no cures for viral diseases, and Hepatitis A is the only foodborne virus with a vaccine.
 In general, if you or someone you love has contracted food poisoning, it is vital to see a doctor to receive treatment.

 Van Sant Law, is Here to Help

 Suffering from food poisoning can be a traumatic and costly experience.
 If you or someone you love has contracted one of these diseases due to contaminated or improperly prepared food, fill out our free, no-obligation online contact form, or call us at (404) 991-5950 at Van Sant Law, to get the compensation you deserve.
-Van Sant Law,, with our experienced Georgia food poisoning attorneys, wants you to receive compensation for the injuries you have suffered.
+Our experienced Georgia food poisoning attorneys want you to receive compensation for the injuries you have suffered.